SarahBass/downloadFitbitClock/README.md

 *If you see a red X on your watch and it vibrates the download has completed, but has failed.
 The bar will start going back and forth.
 See Most important tip for instructions.*

-*If it won't stop downloading, shut off just your watch by going to settings : shut down.
+*If the file won't stop downloading, shut off just your watch by going to settings : shut down.
 Your app will say "Unable to install" This will help it stop.*

 ![alt text](https://github.com/SarahBass/downloadFitbitClock/blob/main/Untitled%2011.png)